vincentvbh/multi-params-ntt_NTRU_NTRUPrime/README.md

 For the performance of NTT-based polynomial multiplications, we report the numbers at both 24MHz and 168MHz.

 ## Licences
-- `libopencm3`: GPL version 3, see https://github.com/libopencm3/libopencm3 for details.
+Please refer to `LICENSE.md` for details.

 ## Related External Code
 We also have some programs for generating the tables of twiddle factors and computing the worst-case bounds based on Montgomery reductions and multiplications.